 Troy wakes up and we eat lunch.
 Our afternoons always look different, depending on how Troy is feeling or what needs to be done around the cabin.
 There’s always the following:

 If it’s not too cold and we’re not in the middle of (one of the many…) snowstorms, we try to get outdoors.
-I’ll bundle Troy up for a walk in the neighborhood, even though these walks are usually short.
+I’ll bundle Troy up for a walk in the neighborhood or snowshoeing in the yard.

 Honestly, I don’t feel like we’ve figured out how to make the most of our winter days yet.
 My whole life until now I’ve lived in Texas and our winters were a warm 30 degrees 🙂 So when most of our winter days here are well below that, I feel unsure of whether it’s a good idea to take Troy outside or for how long!
 He’s 9 months old now, so I feel like next winter we’ll be able to explore the outdoors more.
-Next year he’ll be walking and it will be fun to play with him in the snow.
-At this point, he basically looks like a giant marshmallow all bundled up in his winter clothes and then strapped into his carrier.
+Next year he’ll be walking and it will be fun to play with him more in the snow.

 I spend some more time with Troy in his nursery, playing or letting him explore.
 This week he started crawling, so our play time mostly looks like me trying to keep up with him!
 At this age, it feels like Troy is doing something new every day, which is fun to watch.
 He also started saying ‘ma ma ma,’ or ‘maaaaa!’ which melts my heart!

 Troy eats his dinner.
-I feed Troy and then he is usually happy to bang away with toys in high high chair for a few minutes.
+I feed Troy and then he is usually happy to bang away with toys in his high chair for a few minutes.

 I cook dinner.
 While Troy is next to me in his high chair, I’ll get dinner ready for when Jonathon comes home.
 This is actually one of my favorite parts of the day.
 I hardly ever used to cook before we moved to the cabin, but now I cook dinner most nights.
 In winter, there’s something extra comforting about having a warm, home-cooked meal.